 You may contact the credit reporting body to advise them that you believe that you may have been a victim of fraud.
 For a period of 21 days after the credit reporting body receives your notification the credit reporting body must not use or disclose that credit information.
 You can contact any of the following credit reporting bodies for more information:

 If you wish to make any changes to your personal information, you may contact us.
-We will generally rely on you to ensure the information is accurate or complete.
+We will generally rely on you to ensure the information we hold about you is accurate or complete.

-We will provide you with access to the personal information we hold about you.
+We will provide you with access to the personal and credit-related information we hold about you.
 You may request access to any of the personal information we hold about you at any time.
-To access personal information that we hold about you, click here to view our contact details.
+We may charge a fee for our costs of retrieving and supplying the information to you.

 Depending on the type of request that you make we may respond to your request immediately, otherwise we usually respond to you within seven days of receiving your request.
 We may need to contact other entities to properly investigate your request.

-There may be situations where we are not required to provide you with access to your personal or credit information, for example, if the information relates to existing or anticipated legal proceedings, or if your request is vexatious.
+There may be situations where we are not required to provide you with access to your personal or credit-related information, for example, if the information relates to existing or anticipated legal proceedings, or if your request is vexatious.

 If appropriate we will correct the personal information at the time of the request, otherwise, we will provide an initial response to you within seven days of receiving your request.
-Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal or credit information within 30 days.
+Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal or credit-related information within 30 days.

 We may need to consult with other finance providers or credit reporting bodies or entities as part of our investigation.

-If we collect government identifiers, such as your tax file number, we do not use or disclose this information other than required by law.
+If we collect government identifiers, such as your tax file number, we do not use or disclose this information other than authorised by law.
 We will never use a government identifier in order to identify you.

-In most circumstances it will be necessary for us to identify you in order to successfully do business with you, however, where, it is lawful and practicable to do so, we will offer you the opportunity of doing business with us, without providing us with personal information.
-Such a situation would be where you make general inquiries about interest rates or current promotional offers.
+In most circumstances it will be necessary for us to identify you in order to successfully do business with you, however, where it is lawful and practicable to do so, we will offer you the opportunity of doing business with us without providing us with personal information, for example, if you make general inquiries about interest rates or current promotional offers.